ietf-wg-cellar/ebml-specification/specification.markdown

 #### type

-Within an EBML Schema, the XPath of `@type` attribute is `/EBMLSchema/element/@type`.
+Within an EBML Schema, the XPath of the `@type` attribute is `/EBMLSchema/element/@type`.

 The type **MUST** be set to one of the following values: